hmrc/register-trust-asset-frontend/README.md

 `sbt run`

 ### Testing the service
-To test the service locally use the following command, this will run the unit tests and check the coverage of the tests.
+To test the service locally use the following command, this will run the unit tests, scalafmt and check the coverage of the tests.

 ```
 ./run_all_tests.sh